 If you own a washer and dryer then there you probably dread the day when it’s time to do laundry and it just doesn’t work anymore.
-You may dread the day it starts making a sounder weirder than the sound it made when you bought it.
-Even if it hasn’t broken down yet, it may be running at less than optimal efficiency, which means that it’s likely to breakdown sooner rather than later.
-This, of course, would be a pretty bad thing for you.
-Eventually, you’ll have to face the facts that your washer and dryer will breakdown, and either has to be repaired or replaced.
+It may start making a sounder weirder than the sound it made when you bought it.
+Even if it hasn’t broken down yet, it may be running at less than optimal efficiency, which means that it’s likely to break down sooner rather than later.
+This would be a pretty bad thing for you.
+Eventually, you’ll have to face the facts that your washer and dryer will break down, and either has to be repaired or replaced.
 It won’t be a fun day, but you can delay having to search for appliance repair in Los Angeles.
 Here are some of the things you can do to improve their efficiency and how to clean your washer and dryer effectively so that your clothes stay like new.

 We’ll do this in order of appearance and start where your clothes start, the washer.
 There are a few things you can do that will improve the efficiency of your washer and also help it last longer in the process.

 Your washer is an energy-sucking machine and your electric bill shows as much.
 Well, whenever possible if you can run it cold you can cut down on its electrical consumption by as much as 90%.
 Most of the energy that the washer needs goes into heating the water for your warm or cold washes.
 Cold washes do just as well in most cases anyway.
 If you can run it more efficiently with minimal drawbacks then you probably should.

 Whenever you can, do a full load of laundry. if energy efficiency is your goal then doing more at once is certainly the way to go.
 It also helps your washer because it’s not having to run as many cycles, even though it’s less weight in clothes.
 Fewer cycles are less work, even if the amount per cycle is less.